Fabric Initialization and Switch Discovery

 1. If the state is "out-of-service," checks for any scheduled upgrades.

 2. If the state is "downloading bootscript," a failure has occurred in the downloading bootscript.
 The failure is reported.
-If the switch is an L3out spine, the program additionally checks the bootstrap download state and reports any failure.
+If the switch is an L3out spine, the program also checks the bootstrap download state and reports any failure.

 2. DHCP status—Checks for DHCP status and information, such as the TEP IP, node Id, and name assigned from the dhcpResp MO.